 Green Blade Theatre specialises in supporting communities to feel empowered when facing change.

-For example: we recently provided a day workshop using Storytelling techniques to help members of a Religious Community explore the challenges and changes that affect them as they prepare to sell their convent and move to more suitable accommodation.
+For example: we provided a day workshop using Storytelling techniques to help members of a Religious Community explore the challenges and changes that affect them as they prepare to sell their convent and move to more suitable accommodation.